-I am an associate professor of political science at the University of California, San Diego, where I specialize in comparative politics, South Asia, and intergroup relations.
+I specialize in comparative politics, South Asia, and intergroup relations.
 My work examines how democratic institutions accommodate social diversity and internal mobility.
 In ongoing projects, I explore ways to build “bridging” social capital, with implications for education policy, workplace inclusion, corporate social responsibility, and the vitality of civic and associational life.

 You can see my CV here.